-INSPECTION QUESTION Al Y NSWE N ER NA DESCRIBE PROBLEM(S) AND SOLUTION(S) 14.
+INSPECTION QUESTION NSWE DESCRIBE PROBLEM(S) AND SOLUTION(S) 14.
 Is there evidence of litter, grass clippings, trash, debris, or other materials that could enter the biofilter/bioswale via stormwater or wind?
-Cleanlines Guidance: Trash and other materials can be carried into the bioficlean.
-Schedule: Monthly lter/bi oswale , causii ng blockages.
-Remove undesirable materials and keep the property וסגיעפופ דודי Time, and 15.
-Are there stockpiles of soil, chemicals, equipment, or other materials that could be a source of pollutants washing into the biofilter/bioswale during a storm? ·IIter or B -Day Drair Guidance: Stockpiled materials can contain pollutants that are has their exposure to rainfall or stormwater.
-Schedule: Monthly armful or that can be e hazardous.
-Remove or cover undesirable materials, fully preventing g to Blor ction, Two 16.
-Are there areas of erosion or exposed soil/bare earth that could be a source of sediment washing into the biofilter/bioswale during a storm? r ty Urainin g etation, Prote Guidance: Too much sediment washing into a biofilter/bioswale areas of erosion or exposed soil.
-If vegetation is not intended for prevent sediment erosion.
-If soils are present on pavement surfa- necessary. can ree these ces nea duce th areas, arby, sv ne wate cover f weepir er storage and conveyance in the BMP.
-Repair and revegetate all them with mulch, wood chips, pavement, or another hard surface to ng parking lots or impervious surfaces to remove sand and silt may be Veg Schedule: Weekly Factors: 1 17.
+Y N NA or Bioswale Drain Time, and Cleanliness Guidance: Trash and other materials can be carried into the biofilter/bioswale, causing blockages.
+Remove undesirable materials and keep the property clean.
+Schedule: Monthly i oswale Time, and 15.
+Are there stockpiles of soil, chemicals, equipment, or other materials that could be a source of pollutants washing into the biofilter/bioswale during a storm? ilter or Bi -Day Drain Guidance: Stockpiled materials can contain pollutants that are harmful or that can be hazardous.
+Remove or cover undesirable materials, fully preventing their exposure to rainfall or stormwater.
+Schedule: Monthly ining to Biofilter of Protection, Two-Day 16.
+Are there areas of erosion or exposed soil/bare earth that could be a source of sediment washing into the biofilter/bioswale during a storm?
+Property Draining to Biofilter or Bioswale prs: Vegetation, Protection, Two-Day Drain Time, an Guidance: Too much sediment washing into a biofilter/bioswale can reduce the water storage and conveyance in the BMP.
+Repair and revegetate all areas of erosion or exposed soil.
+If vegetation is not intended for these areas, cover them with mulch, wood chips, pavement, or another hard surface to prevent sediment erosion.
+If soils are present on pavement surfaces nearby, sweeping parking lots or impervious surfaces to remove sand and silt may be necessary.
+Schedule: Weekly Facto 17.
 Do activities occur in the area that may cause unusual or substantial amounts of pollutants to be discharged to the biofilter/bioswale?
-Success Guidance: Activities include car or equipment washing, pet walki occurring or take steps to prevent the pollutants from reaching to parking lot sweeping, pet waste pickup stations, etc. Schedule: Monthly ng, cor he BM nstruct P, such ion veł 1 as wa nicle traffic, etc. Implement policies to prevent these activities from shing cars in areas that drain to the wastewater system, street or 18.
+Success 18.
 Notice another problem?
 Describe in comments.
 Your Comm ents: